agdturner/mxg/README.md

 ## User Guide
-Currently supported are those involved in alpha testing.
-A community release with ongoing support from the MESMER community is tentatively scheduled for the end of April 2024.
 The alpha versions are not recommended for general use, but please feel free to have a play.
+A community release supported by the MESMER community is tentatively scheduled for the end of April 2024.

 ### User Testing
 - Please ensure you are testing the right version.
-  - Please uninstall any installed PWA before installing a different version to test.
+  - Please uninstall any installed PWA before installing again using a different browser to test things work in different browsers.
     -  Uninstalling a PWA can be done with the PWA running, then via the three stacked dots menu.
-- Please report issues with documentation/installation/use to help develop something better...
+- Please report issues with documentation/installation/use...

 ### Version 0.9
 - Changes since 0.5: